Become a Member Today!

 4. Am I automatically a union member?

-No, but we hope all Council Member Aides will decide to join ALE.
-Click here to sign-up, and read on about how to pay your dues.
-Not becoming a member will not affect your terms and conditions of employment, but only members may participate in the internal life of the union.
+No, but we hope all Council Member Aides and Finance Analysts will decide to join ALE.
+Click here to sign-up, and read on for information about how dues are calculated and paid.
+Union membership does not affect your terms and conditions of employment, but only ALE members may participate in the internal life of the union.

 5. What sorts of things might be included in our first contract?

-You and other members will determine what we fight for, but it is extremely likely that compensation and benefits will be a top priority.
-Other possibilities include a comp and/or flex time policy, COVID-19 health and safety policies, a mechanism for addressing workplace issues, and exploring procedures regarding instances of possible termination, childcare assistance, and more.
+ALE has extensively surveyed staff to determine what we will fight for, and our contract bargaining committee is elected by union membership.
+Compensation and benefits are a top priority.
+Other priorities include a comp and/or flex time policy, hybrid flexibility for all staff, employee input on the Council's COVID-19 health and safety policies, a clear step-by-step mechanism for addressing workplace issues, protection from termination without cause, support for caregivers, and more.

 6. What are the dues?